nwdigitalradio/n7nix/plu/PACLINK-UNIX_INSTALL.md

   * You will receive the password later on in the process from winlink.org
   * Once you receive your password you will enter it manually in file _/usr/local/etc/wl2k.conf_
     * Set the _wl2k-password=_ line with your new password.
-* For new Winlink users [this link](https://winlink.org/user) has information on creating a Winlink account
+* For new Winlink users [this link](https://winlink.org/user) has information on creating a Winlink account & getting a password.

 ### Start the install script

 * Execute the following script from the directory that scripts were cloned to.
+  * Should be starting from your login home directory eg. /home/pi

 ```bash
 cd n7nix/config